davideliason/notes-app-api/README.md

+# notes-app-api
+## 1/29/2019
+### David Eliason

+### Description
+Following the serverless-stack.com tutorial on deploying a full-stack app with Serverless and React on AWS.

 # Serverless Node.js Starter

 A Serverless starter that adds ES7 syntax, serverless-offline, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.